If you’re looking to join the world of fitness streaming, NordicTrack’s Commercial 1750 might just be the treadmill you’ve been looking for.

 Oh, I also want to mention that this treadmill’s footprint is pretty large, so make sure you have the floor space for it before buying.

-More specifically, this bad boy requires a space of 80″ x 38″, which isn’t crazy for a home treadmill, but there are more compact models out there.
+More specifically, this bad boy requires a space of 80″ x 38″, which isn’t crazy for a home treadmill, but there are plenty of more compact models out there.

-Overall though, the 1750 scores pretty highly in this department – it comes with a spacious running surface, an easy folding feature, and a very heavy-duty frame.
+Overall though, the 1750 scores pretty highly in this department – it comes with a heavy-duty frame that can easily fold for storage.

 Motor